platformsh/platformsh-docs/reference/services-yaml.md

 For example, the current default storage amount per project is 5GB (meaning 5120MB) which you can distribute between your application (as defined in `.platform.app.yaml`) and each of its services.

 > **notes**
 > Currently we do not support downsizing the persistent disk of a service.
+The actual disk size will be the maximum that has been deployed to master at any point.

 ## Using the services